yingweiwo

 Therapeutic Uses

-It is unknown whether apixaban or its metabolites are excreted in human milk.
-Rats excrete apixaban in milk (12% of the maternal dose).
-Women should be instructed either to discontinue breastfeeding or to discontinue Eliquis therapy, taking into account the importance of the drug to the mother.
+It is currently unknown whether apixaban or its metabolites are excreted into human breast milk.
+Rats excrete apixaban into breast milk (up to 12% of the maternal dose).
+Women should be advised to discontinue breastfeeding or discontinue apixaban treatment, given the importance of the drug to the mother.

-For more Drug Warnings (Complete) data for Apixaban (17 total), please visit the HSDB record page.
+For more complete data on apixaban (17 in total), please visit the HSDB record page.

 Pharmacodynamics